Updated June 9, 2023

 - To sort dates, the dates column should be formatted as a date.

 This is a guide to Excel Sort by Date.
-Here we discuss how to sort by dates in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to sort by dates in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –